NickGrunert/master-thesis/modules/03_truth_compare.typ

     However, it should be noted that this will not be addressed through the implementation of an algorithm in the calculation of segmentation.
     Subsequent work may attempt to rectify this issue by dynamically merging surfaces and recalculating the score to identify areas for enhancement.

-    A more significant concern pertains to the issue of undersegmentation, which occurs when multiple roof surfaces are combined into a single prediction.
+    A more significant concern pertains to the issue of undersegmentation, which occurs when multiple ground truth roof surfaces are combined into one single prediction.
     This erroneous assumption can result in inaccurate estimations of the number of roof components, which, in turn, may prompt erroneous input prompts for #abr("SAM").
     It is imperative to refrain from such input prompts under any circumstances.
     The prior scoring algorithm, which employs the plateau algorithm, imposes a significant penalty on this issue, incentivizing the algorithm to avoid it.